Paulina Nyström: International career

 Nyström is a former youth international for Sweden.

-On 15 October 2025, her request to switch international allegiance to Finland was approved by FIFA.
-On 19 November 2025, Nyström receives her first call-up to the Finnish women’s national team for a training camp in Spain, where the side will face Austria and Belgium.
+On 15 October 2025, Nyström's request to switch international allegiance to Finland was approved by FIFA.
+On 19 November 2025, Nyström received her first call-up to the Finland national team for a training camp in Spain, where the side faced Austria and Belgium.
+She made her debut for the team on 27 November 2025 in a 1–1 draw between Finland and Austria.
+On 14 April 2026, Nyström scored her debut goal for the side in a World Cup qualifying match against Slovakia; Finland won the match 4–2.